-You should talk to a California dog bite attorney to determine if you’re entitled to compensation for your medical bills and more if you’ve been bitten or attacked by a dog.
+You should talk to a California dog bite attorney to determine if you’re entitled to compensation for your serious injuries, medical bills and more if you’ve been bitten or attacked by a dog.

-Dog bites don’t just involved scarring or broken bones; they can involve emotional trauma which can persist for your entire life.
+A dog bite injury doesn’t just involve scarring or broken bones; it can involve emotional trauma which can persist for your entire life.

 The injury lawyers at Nadrich & Cohen have represented thousands of dog bite victims with an exceptional rate of success.
 We recovered $40,000 for an Oak Park resident who was attacked in her own backyard by a police dog looking for a fugitive.
 Our battle-tested, aggressive attorneys have the experience and know-how to obtain full and fair compensation for your trauma, injuries and losses, and they’ll do it without ever charging you any money out of pocket!

-Call us today at 1-800-718-4658 for a free consultation if you or a loved one was bitten by a dog.
-You may be eligible for financial compensation.
+Call us today for a free consultation if you or a loved one are a dog bite victim.
+You may be eligible for financial compensation via a dog bite injury claim.

 Dog Bite Claim Causes Of Action